-By harnessing the sun’s energy we could be producing enough electricity to power all of Australia’s homes and industry, as well as putting an end to our reliance on unsustainable and environmentally-damaging sources of energy.
+By harnessing the sun’s energy we could be producing enough electricity to power all of Australia’s Commercial industry, as well as putting an end to our reliance on unsustainable and environmentally-damaging sources of energy.
 Read on and get acquainted with this revolutionary form of energy production.

 What is Solar Power?

 Solar power is electricity that is generated using the potential energy found in sunlight; and if there’s one thing that Australia has got a lot of, it’s sunlight!

 Far cleaner than traditional methods of electricity production – like coal-burning power stations – solar power is one of the fastest growing forms of renewable energy.
 Once produced, this energy can used right away or be stored in batteries and used later.

 The most common way to convert sunlight into electricity is to use banks of photovoltaic cells.
 These cells usually take the form of solar panels.
 These cells use silicon crystals to convert the sunlight into direct current (DC) power, which is then converted into the alternating current (AC) that you use in the business.